magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 `modern-cljs.shopping.validators-test` namespace declaration:

 > NOTE 1: we could define the individual client-side input validators
-> in a `.cljs` source file as well, but it does not hurts if we define
+> in a `.cljs` source file as well, but it does not hurt if we define
 > them in the portable namespace.

 ```clj